Pedro Yap

 Pedro López Yap (July 1, 1918 – November 20, 2003) was the Chief Justice of the Supreme Court of the Philippines in 1988.
 He briefly served for two and a half months from April 19, 1988, to June 30, 1988, the shortest in history until Chief Justice Teresita de Castro surpassed that record.
 He worked in the notable Salonga, Ordoñez, Yap & Associates Law Offices, named after Jovito Salonga and Justice Secretary Sedfrey Ordoñez.

 He served as a delegate to the 1971 Constitutional Convention, where he proposed the inclusion of an Article on Socio-economic Rights.
+On February 14, 1976, his 24-year-old son Manny was taken by military authorities in Quezon City during martial law and disappeared.

 Early life

 Yap was born in San Isidro, Leyte, in July 1918 to an ethnic Chinese father and his native Leytena wife.
 It was also from that town that he earned his elementary education and went to Cebu for his secondary education at the Cebu Provincial High School or what is now known as the Abellana National School.
 He then went to UP Manila to take his Bachelor of Laws (he was Cum Laude).
 He topped the Bar examinations given in 1946 and was admitted to the Bar on March 29, 1947, topping the examinations with a grade of 91.7 percent.

 Chief Justice Yap is among the first Visayans (although he was of Chinese descent) to be sent to the United States for further studies in law.
 He then enrolled at New York University (NYU) earning a Master of Laws specializing in International Law.
 He later obtained a Doctor of Juridical Science also at NYU, thus starting his career as a diplomat.